amolgavit26/PG-DAC-FEB-25/Web_Programming_Technologies/Project/Online_Job_Portal/backend/README.md

-# 🧾 Online Job Portal – Backend
+# 🧾 SmartHire Careers – Online Job Portal (Backend)

 A backend service for an Online Job Portal, built with **Node.js**, **Express.js**, and **MySQL**.
 It supports user authentication, job management, feedback collection, and role-based authorization.